struppigel/PortexAnalyzerGUI/README.md

 * Calculate Shannon Entropy, imphash, MD5, SHA256, Rich and RichPV hash
 * Overlay and overlay signature scanning
 * Version information and manifest

+### Supported OS and JRE

+I test this program on Linux and Windows.
+But it should work on any OS with JRE version 9 or higher.

 ### Future